 |(NC Office of Archives and History)

-Legion, furthermore, the Union forces never subjugated western North Carolina.
-Thomas also owned more land than any fellow citizen in western North Carolina's history and his "land holdings" were even
+owned more land than any fellow citizen in western North Carolina's history with landholdings that rivaled the Vanderbilts,

 was cousin to Zachary Taylor, the twelfth President of the United States.
 (Temperance's mother was 1st cousin to Zachary's

 mother.)
 Taylor was also 2nd cousin to President James Madison and 4th cousin, once removed, to General Robert E. Lee.
-He was even father-in-law to (future) Confederate President Jefferson
+He would even become father-in-law to (future) Confederate President

-Davis--who had married Taylor's daughter, Sarah Knox.
-Taylor's son
+Jefferson Davis -- who had married Taylor's daughter, Sarah Knox.
+Taylor's

 William's father, Richard Thomas, was of